Xunnamius/black-flag/docs/bf-vs-yargs.md

 > [!NOTE]
 >
-> Only the root command support the built-in `--version` option.
+> Only the root command supports the built-in `--version` option.
 Calling
 > `--version` on a child command will have no effect unless you make it so.
 This
 > dodges [another Yargs footgun][12], and setting
 > [`ExecutionContext::state.globalVersionOption = undefined`][10] will prevent